Safecast/safecast_deploy/README.md

 ## Installation

-It's best if this is run in its own virtualenv.
+It's best if this is run in its own virtualenv; using [direnv](https://direnv.net/) is a common way to accomplish this.
 It seems that `wheel` must be installed prior to other requirements.

 ```
 pip install wheel